[Allergy Alarms] Can Bed Sheets Cause Allergies?

 When we think of bed sheets, we usually associate them with comfort, warmth, and coziness, but they can also be a source of allergens.
 Bed sheet allergies can cause a range of symptoms, including sneezing, wheezing, skin irritations, and even respiratory problems.

-RELATED: The Influence Of Bed Sheets On Dreaming And Sleep Quality
+RELATED: The Influence Of Thread Patterns On Bed Sheet Quality

 Allergic reactions to bed sheets typically occur due to the accumulation of dust, dead skin cells, and pet dander on the fabric.
 Most people experience mild symptoms that can be easily relieved with over-the-counter medication or by simply washing the sheets.
 However, in some cases, bed sheet allergies can be severe and require medical attention.